-The so called thousand-year capital is a pleasant city, located in a valley.
+The so-called thousand-year capital is a pleasant city, located in a valley.
 An interior position due to being surrounded on three sides by mountains (Higashiyama, Kitayama, and Nishiyama), which all have a height above 1,000 meters, results in hot summers and cold winters.

-In this article we will take a look at the tourist attractions in Kyoto and its amazing atmosphere.
+In this article, we will take a look at the tourist attractions in Kyoto and its amazing atmosphere.

 Stay tuned with us.

-Undoubtedly, the most important building in Nijo castle complex is Ninomaru Palace.
+Undoubtedly, the most important building in the Nijo castle complex is Ninomaru Palace.
 With five separate buildings all linked together by corridors, the most amazing point about this palace is the brilliant artworks of Kano Tanyu and his pupils.